Megachilidae: Diversity

-A suite of megachilid rely on plant resins for nest construction.
-These "resin bees" are typically smaller than honey bees, and effective pollinators, although the hard glue-like resins can complicate management of other tunnel nesting bees.
-Carder bees, Anthidium, are unique for using plant fibers; there are 80 to 90 species of them in North America.
-Ironically, a non-native is best known—A. manicatum, the European wool carder bee, was accidentally introduced to the Americas in the late '60s and has now spread across the continent.
+A suite of megachilids rely on plant resins for nest construction.
+These "resin bees" are typically smaller than honeybees and are effective pollinators, although the hard, glue-like resins can complicate management of other tunnel-nesting bees.
+Carder bees, Anthidium, are unique for using plant fibers; 80 to 90 species of them are in North America.
+Ironically, a non-native, the best known A. manicatum, the European wool carder bee, was accidentally introduced to the Americas in the late '60s and has now spread across the continent.
 It has been described as "... perhaps the most widely distributed unmanaged bee species in the world."
 Like most Anthidium, rather than cutting leaves or petals, A. manicatum scrapes the hairs from leaves to use for nesting material.
-It is atypical because the male is larger than the female and constantly on patrol, protecting a "harem" by chasing and even attacking all interlopers including honey and bumble bees, its tail equipped with multiple prongs that can knife in between the segments of almost any intruder.
+It is atypical because the male is larger than the female and constantly on patrol, protecting a "harem" by chasing and even attacking all interlopers, including honeybees and bumblebees, its tail equipped with multiple prongs that can knife in between the segments of almost any intruder.

-Neither the introduced Anthidium nor its American cousins are considered parasites, only territorial and at times aggressive, though some genera are, including Coelioxys (kleptoparasites mostly of leafcutter bees), and Stelis (kleptoparasites of leafcutter and mason bees).
+Neither the introduced Anthidium nor its American relatives are considered parasites, only territorial and at times aggressive, though some genera are so, including Coelioxys (kleptoparasites mostly of leafcutter bees) and Stelis (kleptoparasites of leafcutter and mason bees).

 While some Megachilidae are extensively studied for their commercial possibilities (or impacts), others are studied by naturalists.
 Mason bees, not commonly cultivated, are known through extended observation and writings in the last half of the 19th century by Jean-Henri Fabre, with his writings made further famous by his English translator Alexander Teixeira de Mattos ("The Mason Bee"); Fabre wrote many observations, including of other Megachilidae, from his home in France, and his writings inspired many future researchers and enthusiasts, from Charles Darwin to Gerald Durrell.